ItaloPussi/simpleProjectsJS/listMe/readme.md

     - Create a task and choose between 8 possibilities;
     - Choose the recurrence of your task: Only, Daily, Weekly, Monthly and weekdays;
     - With the special dynamic type you can define how long your task will last (in days), in addition to the current day of the same.
 To use it, fill in the "Dynamic" option, in addition to placing a dollar sign ($) somewhere on the task to identify the day;
-    - Wanna a task to run each N days?
-Now you can with the special type "Each";
     - Do you want to plan your next week now?
 Simply schedule the initial display day;
     - Filter existing tasks according to their type;
     - Dark and Light mode!